irmen/Pyro5/Readme.rst

 - rest of util module renamed to serializers module
 - replaced deprecated usages of optparse with argparse
 - @expose and other decorators moved from core to new server module
+- moved metadata search in the name server to a separate yplookup method (instead of using list as well)

 changes done in earlier pyro5 version